Easy access to prescription opioids since the late 1990s has helped fuel an epidemic that now kills more than .

 Snezana Mahon, the company’s vice president of clinical product development, said that an earlier pilot program that included 106,000 patients showed that this limit led to a 38 percent drop in hospitalizations and a 40 percent decrease in emergency department visits.

 Mahon also said that the average opioid prescription written for patients covered by its programs was 22 days.

 Stein thinks opioid limits will also “indirectly educate prescribers to avoid writing prescriptions for excessive quantities of opioids.”

 While the seven-day limit fits with the CDC’s guidelines, even that carries a risk of opioid dependence.

-A CDC report from earlier this year found that the risk of long-term opioid use increased with each additional day of taking the pills — starting with the third day.
+A CDC from earlier this year found that the risk of long-term opioid use increased with each additional day of taking the pills — starting with the third day.